google/mtail/README.md

 ### Installation

 `mtail` uses a Makefile.
-To build `mtail`, type `make` at the commandline.
+To build `mtail`, type `make` at the command line.
 See the [Build instructions](https://github.com/google/mtail/wiki/Building) for more details.

 ### Deployment

-`mtail` works best when paired with a timeseries-based calculator and alerting tool, like [Prometheus](http://prometheus.io).
+`mtail` works best when paired with a time series-based calculator and alerting tool, like [Prometheus](http://prometheus.io).